jxxcarlson/math_research/README.md

      in weighted projective space.
 Also compute hodge numbers for cyclic covers and hodge numbers of the eigenspaces of the covering automorphism.

+  3. shioda.sage: for computing quantities associated with the character spaces which decompose the primitive cohomology of the  Fermat hypersurface.

 (2) is better developed than (1), and (2) does everything that (1) does.
 To download sage (free), go to http://sagemath.org